ConvertAPI/docs/blog/conversion-chaining.md

 Run this [code snippet](https://repl.it/@ConvertAPI/Chaining-DOCX-to-PDF-then-MERGE-finally-ENCRYPT) on Repl.it

-The pure REST API chaining documentation can be found at [our docs](https://www.convertapi.com/doc/chaining).
+The pure REST API chaining documentation can be found in [our documentation](https://www.convertapi.com/doc/chaining) section.

-Please note that the ```StoreFile=true``` parameter must be set when calling the conversion endpoint directly not using library to store the file on our server for multiprocessing.
+Please note that the ```StoreFile=true``` parameter must be set when calling the conversion endpoint directly (not using any library) to store the file on our server for multiprocessing.

 ## Conclusion

 To put it in a nutshell, conversion changing is the best practice for processing documents with the performance and flexibility perks.
 It is available in all of our libraries.
-Use this approach to write a clean, reusable and performance-oriented code!
+Use this approach to write a clean, reusable, and performance-oriented code!

 Read more about conversion chaining in our [documentation](https://www.convertapi.com/doc/chaining).